(Updated in July 2019 to reflect the new AP® calculator policy)

 (To learn about the types of math needed in AP Environmental Science click here. )

 The first thing I did was develop an APES math diagnostic that students took at the beginning of the year covering the types of math they should have already learned.
-Some students didn’t remember how to solve some or all of the topics, while others didn’t remember how to solve without a calculator.
+Most students didn’t remember how to solve some or all of the topics.
 You can find the diagnostic I developed here.

 The diagnostic took 60-90 minutes for students to complete.
 When finished, they self-graded with the solution key and circled the topics on their answer sheet that they believed they needed to review.
 This allowed them to take ownership of their learning.
 I told them that I would look over them and circle any other areas they needed to work on, but for the most part, they were pretty honest.
 They knew they needed to know how to do the APES math for their own exam grades and wanted the practice.